University of Keele

 Student Reviews

-Below you can see course specific reviews for 32 graduates of Computer Science and Mathematics BSc (Hons) at University of Keele for each of the survey questions in comparison to the average for all UK degree courses in Computer Science.
+Below you can see course specific reviews of 30 graduates of Computer Science and Mathematics BSc (Hons) and other courses in Mathematics at University of Keele for each of the survey questions in comparison to the average for all UK degree courses in Mathematics.

 Overall student satisfaction